julia-ve-kim/toronto_parks_recreation_facilities/README.md

 ## LLM Usage

 No auto-complete tools such as co-pilot were used in the course of this project.
-CHATGPT-3.5 was used briefly on a single occasion, on January 20, 2024, in order to determine an appropriate title for this report.
-However, CHATGPT-3.5 failed to give an adequate title, so the title was chosen by the author without further aid.
+CHATGPT-3.5 was used briefly on a single occasion, on January 20, 2024, in order to determine an appropriate title for this report and a more brief way to retitle a subsection header.
+However, CHATGPT-3.5 failed to give an adequate title on both occasions, so revised titles were chosen by the author without further aid.